daolympus/daolympus-docs/docs/basics/migration.md

 Partial liquidity will remain for v1 OHM while the migration is in progress.
 This provides sufficient liquidity for borrowers to close or move their borrowing position.

-You can read more about this on the [Olympus Medium page](https://olympusdao.medium.com/introducing-olympus-v2-c4ade14e9fe).
+You can read more about this on the [Daolympus Medium page](https://olympusdao.medium.com/introducing-olympus-v2-c4ade14e9fe).

 :::note
 For this article, we added V1 and V2 after each token name to help you differentiate between the old and new tokens.
 Partner websites, price aggregators, or your wallet will not display the version information.